 - Affordable premiums along with higher coverage

-- Offers the benefit of a high sum insured of as much as Rs.
+- It offers the benefit of a high sum insured of as much as Rs.
 50 lakhs and even more.

-- The policy can be ported to the different insurer at the time of renewal.
+- The policy can be ported to the different insurers at the time of renewal.